raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 ---

+When talking with people in the functional programming "community," we often hear the term "fold."
+Folding is an abstraction of operations to be carried out on linear collections, and it's always implemented as a higher-order function.
+In this essay we're going to look at what "folding" does by writing our own implementations.
+In addition to exploring its basic purpose, we'll look at variations on folding that use different associativities ("left-associative folds" and "right-associative folds") and explore the use of right-associative folds for performing lazy operations on possibly unbounded iterables.

+By the end of the essay, we'll have a basic grasp of common terms of art such as `foldl` and `foldr`, as well as a grasp of when each pattern should be applied--and when they cut against javaScript's gran and should be eschewed in favour of simpler constructs.
+Here we go.

+### preamble: Array.prototype.reduce

 JavaScript has a method on arrays called [reduce].
 It's used for "reducing" a collection to a value of some kind.
 Here we use it to "reduce" an array of numbers to the sum of the numbers:

 [reduce]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce